manojgop/envoy-filter-example/snort-http-filter/README.md

 The [`BUILD`](BUILD) file introduces a new Envoy static binary target, `envoy`, that links together the new filter and `@envoy//source/exe:envoy_main_entry_lib`.
-The `snorthttp` filter registers itself during the static initialization phase of the Envoy binary as a new filter.
+The `envoy.filters.http.snort` filter registers itself during the static initialization phase of the Envoy binary as a new filter.

 Envoy snort http filter can be used along with Snort process configured with Snort Envoy DAQ